rlohne/ml-examples/README.md

 There are a lot of well written introductions, guides and so forth out there.
 So why write another?
 I've wanted to do a series on various machine learning techniques for while.
 Primarily because I want to learn more, and partly because I want to share that journey.
 I believe there are a lot of people who can benefit from having a deeper understanding of what machine learning is, without necessarily being the ones who are going to implement it in a production environment.
 Or becoming crack data scientists themselves.

 What I aim to do with this series is therefore to show some techniques; beginning with a simple linear regression, and gradually moving on.
+As a beginner, I've done most of the steps manually (EDA, handling missing data, feature engineering etc.).
+For the first installment of the series (linear regression), I will do this the manually.
+For the rest of the series, I will use the tidymodels package, and functions like receipe, prep and bake etc. The workflow using a tidymodels approach will be explained.

-I will cover the various types with readily accessible datasets.
+I will cover the various types with readily accessible datasets, and for the most part I will be using the "Default" dataset from the ISLR-package.
+This allows us to compare different models as well.
 The markdown files will all be available on [GitHub](https://github.com/rlohne/ml-examples).
 Each method will be briefly explained, and I'll walk you through the steps, all with a beginners perspective.

 ## About the author